oat-sa/taohub-articles/articles/Frontend/Architecture/amd-require.md

 };
 ```

-Per extension you can generate the bundle using the following command, the task name is `${extensionNameLowerCase}bundle`, so to bundle the extension `taoCe` you'll have :
+Per extension you can generate the bundle using the following command, the task name is `${extensionNameLowerCase}bundle`, so to bundle the extension `taoCe` you'll run :

 ![bundle taoce](../resources/bundle-taoce.png)

-## Routing

-### The AMD loader
+## The AMD loader

 The TAO application can be seen has multiple Single Page Application (because of the transition of multiple pages to SPA).
-Each page, which is the result of a navigation or a dedicated entrypoint contains the _loader_.
+Each page, which is the result of a navigation or a dedicated entry point contains the _loader_.

 The _loader_ can take two appearances :

 1. In _development_ (or `DEBUG_MODE`) :

 The loader loader `require.js`, a bootstrap that will load the config and the given controller (based on the values from the `data-attr`).
-Each module is loaded separately (the source files are loaded one by one) and when they're requested only.
+Each module is loaded separately (the source files are loaded one by one) and only when requested.

 ```
 <script